 - One of the key new concepts in the LCC protocol is that, not only the configuration, but the 'decoder file' (in JMRI terms) itself should reside in the LCC node.
-This is an important change from the status quo. - Originally hardware had a fixed purpose.
+This was an important change from the status quo. - Originally hardware had a fixed purpose.
 Each required its own dedicated connections.
-Lionel crossing gates flashed with contacts. - Then some devices were connected to a bus. (or track) This required assigning addresses or channels.
-The usual solution for addressing was to include a set of jumpers or switches for the selection.
+Lionel crossing gates flashed with contacts triggered by the passing wheels. (blink-blink....blink-blink....)

+- When devices were first connected to a bus, (or track) we required assigning addresses or channels.
+The original solution for addressing was to include a set of jumpers or switches for the selection.
 In some cases it was a plug with different component values. - As electronics improved the selection of addresses was moved into the device code itself.
 An example that we are all familiar with is modern DCC mobile decoders.

-- One of downsides of this new method is that our decoders now need to be configured with a new (not default) address.
+One of downsides of this new method is that our DCC decoders now each need to be configured with a new (non default) address.
 That itself was automated by some manufacturers, but it soon became evident that something more was needed than simple interactions through a hand held throttle.
-Some new decoders currently have 1000 or more values to configure. - IMRI and other programs have come to the rescue, but the decoders are now so complex that a 'decoder file' is required for each locomotive and stored on a computer to help keep track of changes.
-The DCC specification does not include an easy way to read information from a decoder except very laboriously and slowly on a special connection. (called a programming track)
+Some new decoders currently have 1000 or more values to configure along with their addresses.

+JMRI and other programs have come to the rescue, but the decoders are now so complex that a 'decoder file' is required for each locomotive and stored on a computer to help keep track of changes.
+The DCC specification does not include an easy way to read information from a decoder except very laboriously and slowly using a special connection. (called a programming track)

-- This was deemed to be too slow and inflexible for the new LCC equipment.
+- This manual address assignment was deemed to be too slow and inflexible for the new LCC equipment.
 Two key changes were required.
-The first was that any LCC node could be configured in place on the layout at any time with no need to access it for jumper changes or button presses.
-The second was that any information required to configure a node should reside in the node itself, and be available to any configuration tool connected to the network.
+The first was that any LCC node could be configured in place on the layout at any time with no need to access it for jumper changes or button presses, or to use a special programming circuit. - The second was that any information required to configure a node should reside in the node itself, and be available to any configuration tool connected to the network.
 Now any node could be configured in one place and moved to another with all the information moving with the node itself.
-This means not only configuration values but user names as well. - Another key design choice was that the manufacturer would assign a node ID during manufacturing in a manner that prevents any duplication of addresses.... ever, anywhere! (similar to Ethernet MAC addresses)
+This means not only configuration values but any user names and comments as well.

+- Another key design choice of LCC was that the manufacturer would assign a node ID during manufacturing in a manner that prevents any duplication of addresses....
+Ever, anywhere! (similar to Ethernet MAC addresses) - This manufacturer based address assignment has another unforeseen benefit.
+Any automatic or user linking of two LCC nodes no longer needs to know anything at all about the rest of the layout in order to prevent unintended conflicts We will take advantage of this for signaling.